 Master of Education (M.Ed.)

-Liberty University’s Master of Education (M.Ed.) program prepares you for effective leadership in Christian, public, and private schools.
-Courses provide specialized preparation for those seeking credentials for a K-12 school position or those with a desire to further their education and pursue either an Education Specialist degree or Doctor of Education.
-Along with core courses, you choose a Cognate to gain in-depth knowledge in your chosen field.
-Cognates include Administration and Supervision, Teaching and Learning, Program Specialist, and School Counseling.
+Liberty University Online’s Master of Education (M.Ed.) prepares students for leadership roles in Christian, public, and private school systems.
+Coursework provides focused training for those seeking a position as a K-12 educator or those wanting to further their education by pursuing an Education Specialist degree or Doctor of Education.
+Along with core courses, cognates offer more specific knowledge in a particular area of interest, such as administration and supervision, teaching and learning, specialized programs, or school counseling.

-After completing the non-licensure M.Ed. program in Teaching and Learning through Liberty University Online, Chris Mitcheltree began pursuing Pennsylvania licensure for Supervision of Curriculum and Instruction.
+After completing the non-licensure M.Ed. program in Teaching and Learning through Liberty Online, Chris Mitcheltree began pursuing Pennsylvania licensure for supervision of curriculum and instruction.

 - may be acquired during M.Ed. program